v1ptyoz/rsschool-cv/cv.md

     }
     ```
 * Then we are hide all content in all tabs and showing only first tab via function *hideTabContent*.
-  As you see, you need two more classes.
-In the
   ```javascript
     function hideTabContent(a) {
         for (let i = a; i < tabContent.length; i++) {